-The origin of this working paper lies in a case study prepared for the Valuing Nature Network (VNN) “Valuing Externalities in a Business Context” project, run by the Cambridge Programme for Sustainability Leadership with funding from the UK Natural Environment Research Council (NERC).
+The origin of this working paper lies in a case study prepared for the Valuing Nature Network (VNN) “Valuing Externalities in a Business Context” project, run by the Cambridge Institute for Sustainability Leadership with funding from the UK Natural Environment Research Council (NERC).

 This report examines the externalities associated with the increased production of malting barley for a brewery in Rajasthan, India.
 The company has been working with independent small-scale farmers to increase yields through better crop management and increased adoption of new barley varieties that are more beneficial to the brewing process than the feed barley which has traditionally been grown in Rajasthan.
 The environmental externalities associated with farm operations are described and quantified, using information from farm extension worker focus groups as well as publicly available data.
 Four crop growing scenarios are developed for a typical 2.8 ha farm.

 Download the SABMiller Case Study.

 This Natural Capital Sustainable Water Stewardship Collaboratory report recommends the next steps for business and government to better manage water resources.
 It is the culmination of the current phase of our collaboratory which brought together forward-thinking organisations, government and communities to explore better ways of managing and valuing water by pioneering and exploring innovative approaches.

 Download Sustainable Water Stewardship: Innovation through Collaboration (pdf).